nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-howtos/howto-contribute-to-the-rest-api.md

 The Nuxeo REST API provides many [endpoints]({{page page='rest-api-endpoints'}}).
 Moreover, it has been designed to be highly pluggable allowing to contribute your own endpoint whenever required.
 Similarly, you can contribute your own [web adapter]({{page page='rest-api-web-adapters'}}).
-Let's firt see how the REST API works, then how it can be extended.
+Let's first see how the REST API works, then how it can be extended.

-## How the REST API works
+## How the REST API Works

  The REST API is coded in the [nuxeo-rest-api-server](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-features/rest-api/nuxeo-rest-api-server) Maven module.
 It is a [WebEngine]({{page page='webengine-jax-rs'}}) module that: